illumion-ltd/h5pydantic/docs/tutorial.rst

 .. literalinclude:: src/experiment.txt

 Now, when it comes to analysis, we want to load up the HDF5 file from disk.
-We use a context manager :ref: load() that will open the ``experiment.hdf`` file, allow users to access all the data, including datasets within the context block, and close the file at the end of the context block.
+We use a context manager :meth:`h5pydantic.H5Group.load` that will open the ``experiment.hdf`` file, allow users to access all the data, including datasets within the context block, and close the file at the end of the context block.